EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 Customize the Form Fields
 -------------------------

-By default, properties are displayed with the most appropriate appearance according to their types.
-Besides, their labels are generated automatically based on their property name (e.g. if the property name is `published`, the label will be `Published` and if the name is `dateOfBirth`, the label will be `Date of birth`).

-In order to customize the appearance of the properties, use the following extended field configuration:
+When form fields are not configured explicitly, the backend makes some smart guesses to display them with the most appropriate widget according to their data types.
+If you prefer to control their appearance, start by using the extended field configuration:

 ```yaml
 # app/config/config.yml